Lawmakers seek to curb loud noise in movie theaters

 In Hartford, some movie goers have measured sounds during films at volumes reaching 98 decibels.
 To put that in perspective, that’s almost as loud as a train passing or an airplane taking off.

-According to a cinema owner, the proposed level of 85 decibels hovers around the average volume of dialogue in movies.
+According to a cinema owner, the proposed level of 85 decibels hovers around the average volume of dialog in movies.

 Many individuals support this bill, in favor partly because they’ve noticed their ears hurting or vibrating during previews and other action-packed sequences.
 Additionally, this proposal is receiving support from state representatives and legislators, such as Tony Hwang, who agrees volumes are “exceedingly loud depending on where the individual is sitting.”